markanewman/corpustools/measures/README.md

 Remember to be in the `./measures` folder before running the commands.

-**Basic**: Basic document lengths: words/document, sentences/document, paragraphs/document, mean words/sentence, mean words/paragraph, and mean sentences/paragraph
+**Basic**: Basic document lengths: paragraphs/document, sentences/document, and words/document

 **Counts**: List of all the unique words and their total word counts.
 Unlike other measures, this measure produces a list of results for the whole folder, not by-file.